funkybob/formulation/README.md

     </div>
     {% endblock %}

 It works just like include, but will use a block from the current widget template.

 ## Extras

-There is also the `{% reuse %}` template tag, which allows you to reuse any template block within the current template [as opposed to the form widget tempalte] like a macro.
-Again, it follows the same syntax as the {% include %} tag:
+There is also the `{% reuse %}` template tag, which allows you to reuse any template block within the current template [as opposed to the form widget template] like a macro.
+Again, it follows the same syntax as the {% include %}
+tag:

     {% load reuse %}
     {% reuse "otherblock" foo=1 %}

 ## Other uses

 Formulation is not limited to forms and fields.
 There's no reason you can't also use it to abstract commonly used fragments of template code.

     {% form "widgets.form" %}